-The Average Deviation, like the Standard Deviation, measures the deviation of a set of points from their average.
+The Average Deviation, like the Standard Deviation, is a measurement of the deviation of a set of points from their average.

 The Excel AVEDEV function calculates the average deviation of a supplied set of values.